 ...and have some coffee, then visit:

-again, script will finish almost immediately.
+If you run vagrant provision again, script will finish almost immediately.

 It happens, because it does not do unnecessary job: all packages installed,